-- 4.27 The existing vehicular access point to the site is proposed to be amended, being extended further to the south than the existing shared crossover.
-The Highway Authority has objected to this element of the proposal on the grounds that the 10 metre wide crossover would be excessively wide and it is therefore considered that the means of accessing the site should not be found acceptable on highway safety grounds.
+- 4.27 The existing vehicular access point to the site is not proposed to be extended.
+Although an objection was previously raised from the Highway Authority to the length of the crossover, it is considered necessary that a crossover should be formed to the front of the property to give access to the proposed off-street parking.
 It is however noted that there is a solution which would enable this matter to be resolved and therefore this matter could be addressed through the imposition of a condition as set out under the previous application. - 4.28 Policy DM15 states that each dwelling should be served by two parking spaces.
-The proposal complies with these requirements and for these reasons it is considered that adequate parking is provided at the site to comply with the requirements of the development plan and the proposal would therefore not cause a reduction of highway safety at the site or within the surrounding area to an extent that would justify the refusal of the application and this was the view taken under the previous application whereby no reason for refusal was raised on this basis.
+The proposal complies with these requirements and for these reasons it is considered that adequate parking is provided at the site to comply with the requirements of the development plan and the proposal would therefore not cause a reduction of parking spaces at the site or within the surrounding area to an extent that would justify the refusal.
+However, it is noted that the details of the extended crossover should be submitted and agree in writing prior to the commencement of the development, in order to avoid any unacceptable impact on the highway safety caused by vehicles driving over a pavement.